tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

-# Okay, now let’s make that Buzzfeed Quiz!
+# Okay, now let’s make that Personality Quiz!

 We’ll be asking a streamlined version of this quiz.
 We’ll use just 5 questions and 2 options for each: